Hexkalibur/Ether/README.md

 # just a side project I work on when I can

-the idea would be a remote memory allocator with process allocation and system load forwarded over the network to a local or remote machine
+the idea would be a remote memory allocator, with process allocation and system load forwarded over the network to a local or remote machine

+### I will add detailed documentation soon